Nadia Whittome

 Sadly not everyone was as sympathetic.
 The blog site Guido Fawkes commented, “…she needs to take a break from parliament due to PTSD.
 Parliament may be daunting though nothing akin to the trenches of the First World War.
 The shells lobbed on social media may ruin your day, they don’t kill”.

-Keen to return to work, she was advised by her GP that the NHS waiting lists for treatment ran to many months and so was forced to use private healthcare to get timely treatment.
+Keen to return to work, she was advised by her GP that the NHS waiting lists for treatment ran to many months.
+So was forced to use private healthcare to get timely treatment.
 She commented, “It just highlighted everything that needs to change; everybody should have access to the best treatment for whatever the condition is, and be able to access it quickly.
 I know from the casework how many people are waiting months, years even”.

 In September 2021, she was able to return to her duties in the House of Commons.
 Speaking on her return she said, “I’ve thought a lot about whether to speak about the causes of my PTSD, and I decided that it wouldn’t help my recovery.
 But I will go as far as saying it was caused by extremely traumatic events that were entirely unconnected to my work as an MP, politics or parliament”.